getdozer/dozer-docs/docs/accessing-data/untyped-grpc.md

 ```
 Ensure your query adheres to the guidelines provided in the [Query Format](query-format) page.

+Of course!
+Here's the documentation using a tabular representation:

 ## Listening for Store Change Events
-The `OnEvent` method in the common gRPC protocol allows users to establish a gRPC stream to monitor real-time modifications, such as inserts, updates, and deletes, in a specified store.
-This is based on certain filter criteria.
+The `OnEvent` method facilitates users in establishing a gRPC stream to monitor real-time store modifications.
+The method allows simultaneous subscriptions to multiple endpoints.

 #### Service
 `dozer.common.CommonGrpcService`